 Construction Products Regulation (CPR) covers the different aspects of products used in the construction industry but focuses on what happens when they are exposed to fire.

 It means that when buildings are being built the Architect/ Building Contractor can make an informed decision about the products they use.
-They need to understand that if there was a fire, would the products they use would either slow/speed up the spread of fire.
+They need to understand that if there was a fire, would the products they use either slow/speed up the spread of fire.
 In July 2017, this extended to Cables.

 This was a natural progression because cables run throughout a building which means they naturally channel fire through a building.

-What do CPR regulations state?
+What do the Construction Products Regulations state?

-Essentially suppliers will have to declare the fire performance of each cable using a Euroclass grading (Aca, B1ca, B2ca, Cca, Dca, Eca, Fca.)
+Essentially, to be CPR compliant, suppliers will have to declare the fire performance of each cable using a Euroclass grading (Aca, B1ca, B2ca, Cca, Dca, Eca, Fca.)

 The cable that is being installed needs to have a CE mark, DoP reference, unique product type and include its Euroclass grading but it does not need to be on the cable itself.
 It needs to be clear on the packaging.